jason-callahan/CodeChallenge-WebApp/README.md

 # World Weather Clock
 #### _It's a world clock, with weather!_
 Local time and weather for your global team—at a glance.
+A fun cross-platform web app built with the developer experience, performance, and efficiency in mind.
 <br/>
 _**See it in action here: https://jason-callahan.github.io/CodeChallenge-WebApp/**_